griffio/griffio.github.io/_posts/2020-01-10-Effective-Kotlin-Review.md

 **Do you need this book?**

-Not especially for beginners though as the material is d
+Not especially a first take for beginners or if you prefer to get you answers from StackOverflow as the material is designed around the trades off to effectively communicate Kotlin code in a development team.

 Effectiveness can be considered the concept of being able to achieve better results through general rules of choice rather than through explict measurements of efficiency.

-If you prefer to get you answers from Stackoverflow or with

 *The cost* to mitigate is the time spent reading and understanding Kotlin code.

 Not Android specific

 Null is still a valid type in Kotlin and can be used effectively